I Want To...

 - Medical school transcript

-Note: We require that all allopathic, osteopathic and Canadian medical school applicants complete the USMLE Step 1 exam.
+Note: We require that all allopathic, osteopathic and International medical school applicants complete the USMLE Step 1 exam.
 We do not accept any other board scores.

 Three letters of recommendation

-Note: We require that one be from an emergency medicine physician.
-We accept the Council of Emergency Medicine Residency Directors (CORD) Standardized Letter of Evaluation (SLOE) be used for at least one EM letter.
+Note: We require that one letter be from an emergency medicine physician.
+We strongly prefer the Council of Emergency Medicine Residency Directors (CORD) Standardized Letter of Evaluation (SLOE) be used for at least one EM letter.
 We are excited to review your O-SLOE (Off-service Standardized Letter of Evaluation) letter(s) this year in place of away sub-internship rotation letters.